occopus/docs/sphinx/source/user/tutorial-building-clusters.rst

    .. note::

-      It may take a few minutes until the services on the head node come to live.
+      It may take a few minutes until the services on the master node come to live.
 Please, be patient!

 #.
 After successful finish, the node with ``ip address`` and ``node id`` are listed at the end of the logging messages and the identifier of the newly built infrastructure is printed.
 You can store the identifier of the infrastructure to perform further operations on your infra or alternatively you can query the identifier using the **occopus-maintain** command.

    .. code::

      List of nodes/ip addresses:
-     head:
+     master:
        <ip-address> (dfa5f4f5-7d69-432e-87f9-a37cd6376f7a)
      worker:
        <ip-address> (cae40ed8-c4f3-49cd-bc73-92a8c027ff2c)
        <ip-address> (8e255594-5d9a-4106-920c-62591aabd899)
      77cb026b-2f81-46a5-87c5-2adf13e1b2d3

 #.
-Check the result by submitting docker commands to the docker head node!
+Check the result by submitting docker commands to the docker master node!

 #.
 Finally, you may destroy the infrastructure using the infrastructure id returned by ``occopus-build``